dotwebstack/dotwebstack-framework/service/openapi/README.md

 are returned.
 If a required field in OpenApi is of type `object` in GraphQL, only the child fields of this type with the `ID` type are returned by default.

-It is possible to expand a query manually with fields that are not returned by default by adding a parameter with `x-dws-type: expand`.
+It is possible to expand a query with fields that are not returned by default by adding a parameter with `x-dws-type: expand`.
 This parameter can be of type `string` or `array` and the values should refer to a field in GraphQL:

 ```yaml